OneAngstrom/DeepTrajectory/README.md

 ## Usage

-Dependencies: tensorflow (version 1.0.0), scikit-learn, numpy, pandas
+The following python dependencies are required to run the code: tensorflow (version 1.0.0), scikit-learn, numpy, pandas.

+The ipython notebook in src/training_example.ipynb shows an example how to train the model.
+Please make sure that you have downloaded and extracted the CSV data to the sub folder data/.